Dynamic Variation:

 Trollkyrkja

 Trollkyrkja, 'The Troll church' in Fjord Norway, is no ordinary church.
-It consists of three exciting marble and chalk caves, with underground rivers and waterfalls.
+It consists of three enticing marble and chalk caves, with underground rivers and waterfalls.

-If you have more energy to spare, a climb up the beautiful Trolltindan and Stordalstinden mountains, which rise up behind the caves, is recommended.
-In addition, the beautiful Trolldalsvannene lakes are well worth a visit.
+If you have any energy to spare, a hike up the beautiful Trolltindan and Stordalstinden mountains behind the caves is recommended.
+The sparkling Trolldalsvannene lakes are also well worth a visit.
 You can even take a refreshing dip!

 #7